10 Things to Look For In eDiscovery Software

 7. Data granularity

 Your eDiscovery software should be able to identify data at a very granular level.
 Identifying attributes like date range, user, or sub-source can help you filter down to find what you’re looking for.
-For example, when identifying specific channels in Slack, it’s very important to be able to sift through dynamic data (i.e. threads, images, documents) to find exactly what you need.
+For example, when identifying specific channels in Slack, it’s very important to be able to sift through dynamic data (i.e. threads, images, documents) to find exactly what you need, so data type might be a filter you look for.
 The more information you have, the more cluttered it can be, so having the ability to identify data on a granular level can be your saving grace.

 8. Advanced search